1st Lt. William Henry Gentry

 ship since the

-Around 11:45 in the morning, planes appeared over Clark Field.
-At first the tankers watched in amazement, it was only when bombs began exploding that the soldiers knew that the war had arrived.
+Around 12:45, planes appeared over Clark Field.
+At first the tankers watched in amazement and counted 54 planes.
+It was only when bombs began exploding that the soldiers knew that the war had arrived.

 Gentry recalled that after the attack the wounded were everywhere.
 When the hospital ran out of room for the wounded, cots were set up under trees and anything else that could provide shade for the wounded.